 The heavy wooden tables and chairs our library had were not flexible enough for our space.
 The table legs were frequently breaking from the tables being dragged across the floor and rearranged.
 Whenever we needed more floor space (ie. bookfairs, special events) we had to stack the wooden chairs one on top of the other in an awkward way in front of the bookshelves, preventing students from checking out books and potentially causing safety hazards.

 The majority of our Lowe’s Toolbox grant was spent on purchasing six 60 x 30 Bretford Flip & Nest tables and four quarter round whiteboard top tables.
-We also purchased forty blue stacking chairs.
+(Note: Bretford no longer manufactures furniture, but you can find similar tables with many other companies) We also purchased forty blue stacking chairs.
 This dramatically increased the flexibility of our space by allowing us to quickly rearranged tables and chairs to suit our needs.
 The chairs are lightweight and comfortable and can stack six high and are easy to store in the backroom if we need more space.